 An Environmental Literacy and Knowledge survey was conducted at AGU (refer to the Appendix).
-The purpose of this survey was to assess the environmental literacy and knowledge levels of AGU's students.
-The survey consisted of 24 questions covering participants' demographics, attitudes, concerns, and knowledge regarding environmental issues.
-Conducted on a voluntary basis, the survey was completed by 69 participants.
+The purpose of this survey was to assess the environmental literacy and knowledge levels of AGU's internal stakeholders, including students, faculty members, and administrative personnel.
+The survey consisted of 24 questions covering participants' demographics, attitudes, concerns, and their knowledge regarding environmental issues.
+Conducted on a voluntary basis, the survey was completed by 176 participants.
 Below are the main findings and recommended actions to be considered: